apache/spark/docs/sql-programming-guide.md

 ## Compatibility with Apache Hive

 Spark SQL is designed to be compatible with the Hive Metastore, SerDes and UDFs.
-Currently Spark SQL is based on Hive 0.12.0 and 1.2.1.
+Currently Hive SerDes and UDFs are based on Hive 1.2.1, and Spark SQL can be connected to different versions of Hive Metastore (from 0.12.0 to 1.2.1.
+Also see http://spark.apache.org/docs/latest/sql-programming-guide.html#interacting-with-different-versions-of-hive-metastore).

 #### Deploying in Existing Hive Warehouses